z4f1r0v/zafirov.me/content/post/sparknulls.md

 val toFoo = udf(foo)
 ```

 After that the most important thing happens in the `toInt` function.
 Since I have a val of type `Any` that may contain a `null`, I wrap that in an `Option`.
 After that I proceed to set a default value.
-Since I'm specifying Int and Any as types, the compiler will try and resolve the first common type in the type tree - that is `Any` - I need to cast the result to Int.
+Since I'm specifying Int and Any as types, the compiler will try and resolve the first common type in the type tree - that is `Any` - I need to cast the result to `Int`.

 ```scala
 def toInt(v: Any): Int = Option(v).getOrElse(0).asInstanceOf[Int]